two-frontiers-project/2FP-XTree/README.md

 ## Installation

 We provide a pre-built binary here.
 You can directly clone these repository and call the XTree executable, or you can download the release to the right.
-This version of XTree is compatible with XXX.
+This version of XTree is compatible with Linux 3.1 and later, with x86 CPUs with at least AVX1.

 ## Pre-built databases